CismonX/paleman/readme.md

 Furthermore, shared memory (shm) is recommended for local data sharing for it's the quickest way for processes to exchange data.
 You may consider this when distributed deployment is not needed.

+## External Applications

+Paleman encapsulates PHP's program execution functions into class "Process" to provide developers with a convenient way to execute external applications (e.g. programs written in C) and interact with them via stdio.

+See "Paleman/Lib/Process.php" for details.

+Note that an external applications are executed as a child of the current process.

 ----to be continued